kingoperating/v2/README.md

      - `pumperNotReportedList`: list of `str` that represent pumpers who have failed to submit production data
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`

+5. `greasebook.getTankGauges` - returns a dataframe of tank gauge data for a given well

+   - Arguments
+     - `greasebookApi`: Greasebook API key `str`
+     - `startDate`: Start date of tank gauge data `datetime`
+     - `endDate`: End date of tank gauge data `datetime`

 ### combocurve

-5. `combocurve.putJoynWellProductionData` - takes last modifed JOYN data and loads it into ComboCurve
+6. `combocurve.putJoynWellProductionData` - takes last modifed JOYN data and loads it into ComboCurve

    - Arguments
      - `currentJoynData`: pandas Dataframe of modifed data in JOYN for last 7 days `dataframe`
      - `serviceAccount`: ComboCurve Service Account - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `object`
      - `comboCurveApi`: ComboCurve Api connection - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `json`

-6. `combocurve.putGreasebookWellProductionData` - requests data from Greasebooks and inserts into ComboCurve
+7. `combocurve.putGreasebookWellProductionData` - requests data from Greasebooks and inserts into ComboCurve

    - Arguments
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`